gammapy/gammapy/docs/tutorials/gammapy-spectrum/index.rst

 * Line 22-25 : Choose background estimation method.
   For available methods see :ref:`spectrum_background_method`
 * Line 27-28 : Specify fits map containing exclusion regions.
-Here a map excluding all TevCat sources is used.
+Here a map excluding all `TevCat`_ sources is used.
-* Line 30-33 : Define ouput folder and files.
+* Line 30-33 : Define output folder and files.

-Note that at the moment it is necessary to create OGIP files at the spectrum extraction step, because they will be used as input for the spectral fit (and cannot be transferred in-memory).

 To run the spectral extraction copy the above config file to your machine, to e.g. ``crab_config.yaml`` and run